Partner Center account management

 Find your user role

-On the Details page, you will see your personal information as it pertains to your work and your learning, exams, and certifications data.
+On the profile page, you will see your personal information as it pertains to your work and your learning, exams, and certifications data.

 Select the Roles and permissions tab to see all the roles you have been assigned and the permissions those roles provide.